Blackfriars shipwrecks: Blackfriars III and IV

 The Blackfriars III and IV were discovered in 1970 in the riverfront extremely close to the sites of the previous two discoveries.
-The ships date back to 15th century.
-The wreck is believed to be the result of a deadly collision between the two vessels.
+The ships date back to the 15th century.
+The two wrecks are believed to be the result of a deadly collision between the two vessels.
 The Blackfriars IV is believed to have collided with the Blackfriars III and sunk it.
 The wreck contained no cargo, but archaeologists, while excavating around the site, found two pewter badges, the bronze arm of a pair of shears, two larger lead weights, and an iron grapnel.
-As with the other Blackfriars ships, these two appear to have been used to carry and transport building supplies.
+Like the other Blackfriars ships, these two appear to have been used to carry and transport building supplies.

 The Blackfriars III ship is the most complete medieval sailing ship to be discovered in Britain.
 It was a sailing ship built around 1400 and was approximately 48 ft long, 14 ft wide and 2 ft 11 in high.
 Marsden believed the ship to resemble a river vessel known as a "shout".

 The Blackfriars IV was a clinker-built vessel, built around the 15th century.
 The vessel was estimated to be very small, only 10 ft wide.
-It was possible that it was a local river craft that was used to unload larger vessels.
+It is possible that it was a local river craft that was used to unload larger vessels.